MatSim91/Milestone-Project-2-Memory-Game/README.md

     - 5.1: **Fix:** Typo with the onclick that was calling the runGame function.

 6. The project was not passing through the HTML validator and it was returning the error:  "The type attribute on the li element is obsolete".
     - 6.1 **Fix:** I have updated the list from an ul (unordered list) to an ol (ordered list) and have inserted unique values to each card color (values from 1 to 8) I have also updated the JavaScript code to check if the values match.

+7. After adding a few togglers regarding the theme switch on JavaScript the classes were not changing at all.
+    7.1 **Fix** Some classes were having a higher priority due to having a more specific target on style.css page.
+I have changed these classes to be more general and not affect the class list toggler.

 # Deployment

 - **GitHub Pages:** Under the repository page: